 Use a budget to choose an affordable amount

 Choosing how much you invest can be kind of tricky.
 You want to invest enough to make a difference, but not so much that you struggle to enjoy your day-to-day life.
 A budget is a great way to find the right amount to invest on a regular basis.

 It doesn’t have to be anything super complicated.
 Rather, it’s just a look at where your money generally goes.
 What are your big-ticket spending habits?
 Do you spend most of your money going out with friends?
 Or on your hobby?
 Or on something more mundane, like rent?

 By making a budget, you get a lot more visibility over what’s happening with your finances.
 This helps you choose an affordable amount to invest, so you know you can keep at it without impacting your day-to-day spending too much.
-Take a look at this post to see how you can get started.

 Run through some scenarios in your brain before you invest.
 If you have a car, what will you do if it breaks down, and costs a few hundred bucks to fix?
 Do you have a few hundred bucks, or would you have to crack into your investment?